-The Sad Ballad of the Garlic Mustard Laura Schwartz After "Ballad of the Sad Café," by Carson McCullers.
-I must have identified more with Miss Amelia I could open a popup café with all this and her hard ways turned soft by love mustard- than with Cousin Lymon. sautéed in eggs a mustard pesto I felt uncomfortable about Lymon. roots cooked into sauce He popped up like the garlic mustard that emerged in my side yard this April.
-Then I read the young ones have more cyanide Not entirely unwelcome- than the second-years do- the punchy green heart-shaped leaves bad things can go good. bouquets brides might throw to hopeful singles.
-I stare out at all the mustard, bagsful in The roots are tender white and radishy. my future.
-I intended to jettison them I wonder if I can tackle all this alone, but then read you can cook them. if I might one day come to love my yard, I would have to soak the roots if sautéing an invasive is sweet revenge. to remove the mud.
-Miss Amelia - might have used the leaves in a beer.
+The Sad Ballad of the Garlic Mustard Carla Schwartz After "Ballad of the Sad Café," by Carson McCullers.
+I must have identified more with Miss Amelia and her hard ways turned soft by love than with Cousin Lymon.
+I felt uncomfortable about Lymon.
+He popped up like the garlic mustard that emerged in my side yard this April.
+Not entirely unwelcome the punchy green heart-shaped leaves bouquets brides might throw to hopeful singles.
+The roots are tender white and radishy.
+I intended to jettison them but then read you can cook them.
+I would have to soak the roots to remove the mud.
+Miss Amelia might have used the leaves in a beer.
 She would bring pitchers out and pour glasses all around while Lymon stayed on.
+I could open a popup café with all this mustard sautéed in eggs a mustard pesto roots cooked into sauce Then I read the young ones have more cyanide than the second-years do bad things can go good.
+I stare out at all the mustard, bagsful in my future.
+I wonder if I can tackle all this alone, if I might one day come to love my yard, if sautéing an invasive is sweet revenge.
+First appeared in "Intimacy with the Wind," Finishing Line Press, 2017